 NovaCare Rehabilitation is part of the Select Medical Outpatient Division, a nationally prominent, locally driven provider of outpatient physical rehabilitation.
 Our highly-trained clinical teams provide preventative and rehabilitative care that maximizes functionality and promotes well-being in patients of all ages and abilities.
 Individualized treatment plans are developed to help achieve each patient’s specific goals.
 NovaCare partners with FPCN to provide physical therapy at the Network’s three large Philadelphia sites.

 Located at multiple Philadelphia sites, there are multiple goals related to the fitness centers.
 They are to promote health and fitness education; strength, independence and confidence; reduce the rates of obesity, type II diabetes, stress, and hypertension among FPCN patients.
 The centers are open weekdays and staffed by trainers.

 Nice Roots Farm and the SHARE FOOD Program bring affordable fresh produce to Abbottsford-Falls Family Practice & Counseling on a monthly basis to sell to the community.
 The produce is fresh and affordable and a great way to incorporate healthy eating into our daily lives.
 Nice Roots Farm accepts SNAP (food stamps), credit/debit cards and cash.
 Produce is locally-sourced when available.

-The Family Practice and Counseling Network offers convenient and affordable pharmacy services on-site at all of the Philadelphia locations through SQA Pharmacy, operated through Resources for Human Development and Rite Choice Pharmacy.
+The Family Practice and Counseling Network offers convenient and affordable pharmacy services on-site.
+FPCN works closely with Rite Choice pharmacy, which has offices/dispensaries at our large locations and is happy to work with patients to meet their prescription drug needs.
 Pharmacy services are available to all patients, regardless of insurance status and/or prescription coverage.
-For patients without insurance or